blak3r/freshdesk-solutions/README.md

 ## Ways To Improve
-1. Performance could be improved by caching category id's and folder id's that have already been looked up.
+1. Could improve performance by caching folder id's that have already been looked up.
-2. Only GET and POST methods are implemented.
-Currently there are no delete or update methods.
+2. Haven't tried any DELETE methods...
 3. Error handling is ok, but could be improved.

 ## Usage